IRS Forms

 • Part II, enter the long‑term totals from Form 8949, then add the 12,000 installment gain and the 5,000 recognized gain from the exchange.
 Net long‑term gain is 75,000.

-• Part III, reconcile short‑term 4,500 and long‑term 75,000 for your overall result.
-Then confirm the tie to Schedule K and each K‑1.
+• Carry the net short‑term 4,500 to line 7 and the net long‑term 75,000 to line 15, which route separately to Schedule K. Then confirm the tie to Schedule K and each K‑1.

 Put a one‑page bridge in the workpapers that shows these exact numbers and where they live.
 Reviewers clear files faster, partners spend less time in loops, and you avoid amendments.